 When banks shut down during the Great Depression, businesses and towns printed “money” so they could operate during the “bank holiday.”
 The large white one in the middle of the display is from Des Plaines!

-Sally and I both found the museum much more interesting than we expected, but there was an awful lot to take in.
+We both found the museum much more interesting than we expected, but there was an awful lot to take in.
 We’ll probably go back sometime when the temporary exhibit strikes our fancy.